 The Kitchen Wall Is Not the Whole Remodel

 Wall removal can improve light and flow, but it can also expose the stair zone, take out storage you actually needed, make furniture placement worse, and send foot traffic straight through the middle of the living room.
-Bigger is not automatically better.
+Bigger is not automatically better here.

 For the kitchen itself, see 1970s Kitchen Remodel.
 The split-level version needs that same kitchen judgment, but it also has to account for stairs, landings, storage, traffic, and the way light moves through the main floor.